 Cat Rambo is an author, a writing teacher, and a member and former president of SFWA.
-Her novelette Carpe Glitter is a Nebula finalist this year--SFWA members, vote now!
+Their novelette Carpe Glitter is a Nebula finalist this year--SFWA members, vote now!
 Don't wait!
 The voting period ends March 31!
-And her Patreon is here.
+And their Patreon is here.

-She's been hosting co-writing sessions, open to Patrons supporting her at as little as $1 per month.
+They've been hosting co-writing sessions open to Patrons supporting them from the $1/month tier on up.
 (That tier also gets you access to her Discord server, which is a seriously good community for these troubled times, or any time at all.)
-She's been doing it for a while now, once a week Wednesday mornings, but I only discovered the joy of them for myself a few weeks ago.
-When the social distancing measures began to be recommended and the stay-at-home orders came down, she'd already begun hosting a weekend session.
+They've been doing it for a while now, once a week Wednesday mornings, but I only discovered the joy of these co-writing sessions for myself a few weeks ago.
+When the social distancing measures began to be recommended and the stay-at-home orders came down, they'd already begun hosting a weekend session.
 Now the schedule's up to darn near daily.

 I cannot begin to tell you what a boon this has been for my workday.
 Well.
 I can begin, anyway.
 When I have an unscheduled day ahead of me, no appointments, no out-of-the-house obligations, nothing on my agenda but writing, I typically... don't, at least not as much as I should.
 It's so easy to put off getting started.
 Then once I've completed a task--say, a 25-minute session of freewriting to a prompt--it's so easy to let my 5-minute break become a 10-minute break become a couple hours.
 Next thing I know, I'm out of time.
 But these co-writing sessions have increased my accountability to a schedule.
 If the schedule says Wednesday 8:30 to 10:00 Pacific, I've got to be at my computer and ready to work by 9:30 Mountain.
 When the half-hour ends, a new one's coming right up, so I have to get right back to work if I want to stay in sync with the group.
 If I've told them that I'm going to draft this week's Friday Fictionette, I'm not going to futz about in dread and avoidance for the next half hour--however could I show my face at next check-in if I did?
 And if, as very very rarely happens, Cat hosts two of these in a day (just once, that I know of, and only because of a scheduling snafu), why, I'm going to make darn sure I'm ready to begin my afternoon shift in time for the afternoon session!